khaledssbd/UrbanUtopia-project-client-side/README.md

 - PrivateRoute, adminRoute, memberRoute to stop one to browse others pages
 - Different Dashboard for Admin, Member and user
 - Local Storage and API post configuration with Protected route
+- jwt configuration to configure security
+- react-hook-form in registration
 - Adaptable & Robust
 - No lorem text and no javascript default alert